Company Chicken is an easy yet elegant chicken breast recipe that's ready in just 20 minutes. Luscious, mouthwatering, and perfect for entertaining!

 Last step is to stir in capers and a squeeze of fresh lemon juice (start with a little – you can always add more) then stir to combine.

-Easy, absolutely luscious, and as the name implies, totally company-worthy.
-Or date night-worthy, or any day ending in -ay-worthy…you get it.
+Easy, absolutely luscious, and as the name implies, totally company-worthy (or date night-worthy, or any day ending in -ay-worthy…you get it.)
 Enjoy!

 Ingredients

-- extra virgin olive oil
+- 2 teaspoons extra virgin olive oil

 - 1 Tablespoon minced shallot

-- 3oz prosciutto, chopped
+- 3 oz prosciutto, chopped

-- 3 cloves garlic, minced
+- 3 cloves garlic, pressed or minced

-- 1 cup low-sodium gluten-free chicken broth
+- 1 cup low-sodium chicken broth

-- 2 Tablespoons butter or ghee
+- 2 Tablespoons butter

-- 2 Tablespoons capers (Mezetti are GF)
+- 2 Tablespoons capers, drained

-- Squeeze fresh lemon juice
+- 1/2 lemon

 Directions